dsxwk/gin/readme.md

 - 💼 Commercial version: If closed source or commercial use is required, please contact the author 📧   [ 25076778@qq.com ]Obtain commercial authorization.

 # Version History
+## v1.3.0
+> Improve Kafka and RabbitMQ message queue command line shortcut to create consumers and producers
+> Improve the command line to create a message queue document
+> Release Package v1.3.0

 ## v1.2.4
 > - Add Kafka and RabbitMQ message queues and configurations
 > - New Assistant Function - Tree Structure Generation